 MoveOn.org doesn’t stand with the people of Wisconsin, they stand with the people trying to rip off the people of Wisconsin.

-Union-elected legislators provide sweet contracts for public-sector unions, who in turn kick back a share the money to the legislators.
-Government employees take both sides of the action and the tax-paying fools who provide all the money are not represented at all.
+Union-elected legislators provide sweet contracts for public-sector unions, who in turn kick back a share of the money to the legislators.
+Government employees take both sides of the action and the tax-paying fools who pay for everything are not represented at all.